hnryjmes/100-days-of-code/README.md

 1. DAY 94.
 Primitive data types in Java.
 Setting up Eclipse (in 2018, I know!) as a Java IDE.
 Can't wait to go back to IntelliJ and my dark theme, but will follow along for now! #100DaysOfCode

+1. DAY 95.
+Twelve Days of Christmas... (the code I copied from Rosetta Code didn't initially work, I got a build error that the file should be named TwelveDaysOfChristmas.java 😅).
+Now, returning to festivities... 🎄https://repl.it/@hnryjmes/TwelveDaysOfChristmas #100DaysOfCode

 1.